Skip to content

 Outdoor Backdrop

-I’m probably alone in this, but I get tired of images that have obviously been taken in the “studio.”
-So, a lot of my lead photos are outdoors, where complete control is impossible.
+I’m probably alone in this, but I get tired of photos that have obviously been shot in the “studio.
+So, a lot of my lead photos are outdoors, where I cannot control everything.
 It’s where owners will be running their guns most of the time, anyway.

-When I was photographing the Bergara B-14 Ridge Rifle there was a lot of stuff I wish I could have moved.
+Obviously, when I was photographing the Bergara B-14 Ridge Rifle there was a lot of stuff I wish I could have moved.
 Those leaves at the bottom of the photo?
 Well, they’re distracting for sure.
-They were there, though, so they stayed despite the fact though Photoshop can remove them.
-And what about that stick to the left?
-Annoying I know, but readers de
+They were there, though, so they stayed even though Photoshop can remove them.
+And what about that stick to the left of them?

-This image wasn’t quite good enough to send to the editor, but I hope you find it pleasing.
-The problems mentioned above are just a few of the reasons some of the most popular firearm photos photographed outdoors.
-This year’s bumper crop of mosquitoes, ticks and working well into headlamp hours in the woods add to the fun.
+This image wasn’t quite good enough to send to the editor, but I still think it’s fun.
+The problems are some of the reasons we do not see a ton of photos photographed outdoors.
+Then add this year’s bumper crop of mosquitoes and ticks.
+I’ll spare you those horror stories during my headlamped stay in the woods.

-I set up the rifle and camera tripod and ceremoniously doused myself in largely ineffective insect repellent.
-The camera went onto the tripod and height adjusted.
-This angle isn’t nearly as glamorous as subsequent perspectives.
+After inspecting for snakes, I set up the rifle and camera tripod and ceremoniously doused myself in ineffective insect repellent.
+The camera was attached and height adjusted for this angle—not nearly as glamorous as the subsequent perspectives.

 Was it worth all the effort?
-Does the photo I took month’s later in the snow look better?
-I sort of think so but let me know what you think.
+I sort of think so, but let me know what you think.
+Should I just delete this photo or hang onto it?

 Expert Tips on Shooting Long Distance